hazelcast/hazelcast-cpp-client/Reference_Manual.md

 3. <b>identified_data_serializer serialized objects</b>: `factory_id`, `class_id` and `type_id` are non-negative values.
 4. <b>Portable serialized objects</b>: `factory_id`, `class_id` and `type_id` are non-negative values.
 5. <b>Custom serialized objects</b>: `factory_id=-1`, `class_id=-1`, `type_id` is the non-negative type ID.
 ## 7.11.
-SQL Module
+SQL API
-To use this service, the Jet engine must be enabled on the members and the `hazelcast-sql` module must be in the classpath of the members.
+To use SQL API, the Jet engine must be enabled on the members and the `hazelcast-sql` module must be in the classpath of the members.
 If you are using the CLI, Docker image, or distributions to start Hazelcast members, then you don't need to do anything, as the above preconditions are already satisfied for such members.

 However, if you are using Hazelcast members in the embedded mode, or receiving errors saying that The Jet engine is disabled or `Cannot execute SQL query because "hazelcast-sql" module is not in the classpath.` while executing queries, enable the Jet engine following one of the instructions pointed out in the error message, or add the `hazelcast-sql` module to your member's classpath.
 ### 7.11.1 Overview
 All the sql related types and functionalilities accomodates in `hazelcast::client::sql` namespace.
-It is possible to execute queries on `IMap`, `Kafka` and `Files` by using this module.
+It is possible to execute queries on `imap`, `Kafka` and `Files` by using this module.

 `sql_service` is the main controller of this module.
 Queries can be executed via `sql_service` class.
 It also supports to specify query parameters.
 After executing any query `boost::future<std::shared_ptr<sql_result>>` is returned.

 If it is a `SELECT` query then it provides a way to iterate over rows.
 Rows are stored in pages and essentially, hazelcast serves result of `SELECT` queries page by page so the interface reflects this approach.

-`sql_result` provides an `page_iterator` which allows caller to fetch and iterate over pages. `sql_result::page_iterator::next()` returns `boost::future<std::shared_ptr<sql_page>>`.
+`sql_result` provides a `page_iterator` which allows caller to fetch and iterate over pages. `sql_result::page_iterator::next()` returns `boost::future<std::shared_ptr<sql_page>>`.
 Every `sql_page` contains either `0` or more rows.
 It also tells that whether this page is the `last` or not via `last()` method.
 ### 7.11.2 Create Mapping
 Before you can access any object using SQL, a mapping has to be created.
-See the documentation for the [CREATE MAPPING](https://docs.hazelcast.com/hazelcast/5.1/sql/create-mapping) command.
+See the documentation for the [CREATE MAPPING](https://docs.hazelcast.com/hazelcast/latest/sql/create-mapping) command.

 ``` C++
 using namespace hazelcast::client::sql;